Amy Winehouse: Relationships

 Winehouse dated chef-musician Alex Clare in 2006, while on a break from her on–off boyfriend and future husband, Blake Fielder-Civil.
-She and Clare lived together briefly, and in a pattern that Fielder-Civil would later repeat, Clare sold his story to the News of the World, which published it under the headline "Bondage Crazed Amy Just Can't Beehive in Bed."
+She and Clare lived together briefly, and Clare later sold his story to the News of the World, which published it under the headline "Bondage Crazed Amy Just Can't Beehive in Bed."

-Fielder-Civil, a former video production assistant, had dropped out of Bourne Grammar School and, aged 16, moved to London from his native Lincolnshire.
-He married Winehouse on 18 May 2007, in Miami Beach, Florida.
-In a June 2007 interview, Winehouse admitted she could sometimes be violent toward him after she had been drinking, saying: "If he says one thing I don't like, then I'll chin him."
-In August 2007, they were photographed, bloodied and bruised, in the streets of London after an alleged fight, although she contended her injuries were self-inflicted.
-Winehouse's parents and in-laws publicly reported their numerous concerns, the latter citing fears that the two might commit suicide.
-Fielder-Civil's father encouraged fans to boycott Winehouse's music, and Mitch Winehouse said this would not help.
-Fielder-Civil was quoted in a British tabloid as saying he introduced Winehouse to crack cocaine and heroin.
-During a visit with Mitch Winehouse at the prison in July 2008, Fielder-Civil reportedly said that he and Winehouse would cut themselves to ease the pain of withdrawal.
+Fielder-Civil, a former video production assistant, had dropped out of Bourne Grammar School and moved to London at 16 from his native Lincolnshire.
+He married Winehouse on 18 May 2007 in Miami Beach, Florida.
+In a June 2007 interview, Winehouse admitted she could sometimes be violent toward him after drinking, saying: "If he says one thing I don't like, then I'll chin him."
+In August 2007, they were photographed, bloodied and bruised, in London after an alleged fight, although she said her injuries were self-inflicted.
+Winehouse's parents and in-laws publicly expressed concerns, the latter fearing the pair might commit suicide.
+Fielder-Civil's father encouraged fans to boycott Winehouse's music, and Winehouse's father said this would not help.
+Fielder-Civil was quoted in a tabloid as saying he introduced Winehouse to crack cocaine and heroin.

+From 21 July 2008 to 25 February 2009, Fielder‑Civil was imprisoned after pleading guilty to charges of perverting the course of justice and grievous bodily harm with intent.
+The incident, in July 2007, involved his assault of a pub landlord that broke the victim's cheekbone, and Winehouse was briefly arrested in connection with it.
+According to the prosecution, the landlord accepted £200,000 as part of a deal to "effectively throw the [court] case and not turn up", and he testified that the money belonged to Winehouse.
+She pulled out of a meeting with the men involved in the plot to attend an awards ceremony.
+Her father, who managed her finances, denied the payoff came from her.
+During a visit with Mitch at the prison in July 2008, Fielder-Civil reportedly said that he and Winehouse would cut themselves to ease withdrawal.
 Winehouse also reportedly confessed to having an affair in 2008.

-From 21 July 2008 to 25 February 2009, Fielder-Civil was imprisoned following his guilty plea on charges of trying to pervert the course of justice and of grievous bodily harm with intent.
-The incident, in July 2007, involved his assault of a pub landlord that broke the victim's cheekbone, and also saw Winehouse briefly arrested in connection with it.
-According to the prosecution, the landlord accepted £200,000 as part of a deal to "effectively throw the [court] case and not turn up", and he testified that the money belonged to Winehouse, but she pulled out of a meeting with the men involved in the plot, to attend an awards ceremony.
-Mitch Winehouse, as manager of his daughter's money, has denied the payoff came from her.